cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 yet!), but many of the original thoughts are still valid.
 We will learn the basics of interactive visualizations.

-Although much of what we know is finicky and specific, we do have some general principles.
+Although much of what we know about visualization is finicky and specific, we have some general principles.
 We will spend about four weeks studying these principles.

 ### List of Principles